Normalizations and misspecification in skill formation models: Skill formation models

-For simplicity, in this example I set $a_t = \mu_{\theta,t,m} = \rho_{0} = 0$ and focus on the scale restriction in Assumption \ref{a:normalization} only.
-Notice that Assumption \ref{a:ageinvariant_technology_skills}(b) holds because $\gamma_{1t}$ and $\gamma_{2t}$ sum to $1$, the two slope coefficients are identical, and they do not change over time.
-In addition, $\lambda_{\theta,t,1}$ does not change over time and Assumption \ref{a:ageinvariant_technology_skills}(b) holds.
-If we estimate the model using the measures $\{\tilde{Z}_{\theta,t,1},Z_{\theta,t,2}\}^T_{t=0}$, we will get consistent estimators of all parameters.
+Here, I set $a_t = \mu_{\theta,t,m} = \rho_{0} = 0$ and focus on the scale restriction in Assumption \ref{a:normalization} only.
+For brevity, I omit equations for investment, additional measurements, and the adult outcome.

-However, the measures often do not have a natural scale.
-For example, we could divide all test scores by 10 or we could measure education in months rather than years.
-One would then hope that changing the units of measurement does to affect the interpretation of the results.
+Measures often do not have a natural scale.
+For example, we could divide all test scores by its standard deviation or we could measure education in months rather than years.
+One would then hope that changing the units of measurement does not affect the economic interpretation of the results.
 As a specific example, suppose we estimate the model using a scaled version of the measures, namely $Z_{\theta,t,1}= 12 \tilde{Z}_{\theta,t,1}$.
 Then for all $t$